jayprophit/CS50x/CS50x 2024 Documentation.md

 if the fingers there or its not

 ### base-2 Binary Digit
+just needs 2 digits,  this can be called or known as:-

+- 1 & 2
+- A & B
+- Black & white
+- etc

-just needs 2 digits,  this can be called or known as 1 & 2, A & B, Black & white.  this is defined as 2 words to describe two pieces of information.  in onputers its known as Binary, 0 and 1, off and on
+this is defined as 2 words to describe two pieces of information.  in onputers its known as Binary, 0 and 1, off and on

 ### bit
 a single digit is a 0 or 1

 ### transistors
-are like a switch or like a light bulb storing electricity, on or off
+are like a switch or like a light bulb storing electricity, switched/ turned on or off

-- if there is no electricity then its OFF and is also represented by the digit 0
+- if there is no current/ electricity then its OFF and is also represented by the digit 0
-- if there is a flow of current electricity then it is ON and this is also represented by a 1 meaining there is a flow or current available or ready to use
+- if there is a flow of current/ electricity then it is ON and this is also represented by a 1 meaining there is a flow or current available or ready to use, or its active

 ## --Lecture 1 --: c